luisabellan/BetterProfessor/README.md

 *GET /api/users/:id* : Returns a user by their ID.

-*GET /api/reminders* : Returns the list of reminders for users (students and mentors).
+*GET /api/users/:id/reminders* : Returns the list of reminders for users (students and mentors).

+*GET /api/users/:id/projects* : Returns the list of projects for users (students and mentors).

  ***............work in progress...........***